Lande21/RolandeU.github.io/README.md

 Day 9 of 365. **Brave and thouthful!**
 - DAY: Thursday, Went to food pantry, Blessed to see another grocery milestone four finished !!!
-- I had the interview, i hope i get selected for next round, i had a good hair day and me and M went to the center andtalked with fam, it actually went well...
+- I had the interview, i hope i get selected for next round, i had a good hair day and me and M went to the center andtalked with fam, it actually went well...and i feel better

 gotta lock in in nsbe, hopefully